hackerb9/Tandy-Terminfo/README.md

     # Left arrow sends ^\, so don't use that to abort and dump core.
     stty quit ^-

+### .inputrc for arrow keys

-I also recommend adding the following to your .inputrc so that the arrow keys will work in Bash and other programs that use libreadline.
+I also recommend adding the following to your `.inputrc` so that the arrow keys will work in Bash and other programs that use libreadline.

 	$if term=td200